circuitdao/docs/docs/technical-manual/statutes.md

 ![Statutes singleton](./../../static/img/Statutes_singleton_diagram.png)

 Each Statute has an index, value and a name by which it can be identified.
-In addition, Governance-updated Statutes have a set of **Constrainsts** associated with them, which place certain constraints on how a Statute may be updated.
+In addition, Governance-updated Statutes have a set of **Constraints** associated with them, which place certain constraints on how a Statute may be updated.

 ## Statutes singleton

-Statutes are kept is a [standard singleton](https://chialisp.com/singletons/), referred to as the **Statutes singleton**.
+Statutes are kept in a [standard singleton](https://chialisp.com/singletons/), referred to as the **Statutes singleton**.
 The Statutes singleton's inner puzzle can be found in [*statutes.clsp*](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/statutes.clsp).

 When a protocol coin is spent, required Statutes values are passed to the coin's puzzle via its solution.
 Puzzles of protocol coins must be written so that for every Statute value they use, there is a statement that asserts a corresponding Statute announcement from the Statutes singleton.
 This ensures that Statute values passed to protocol coins cannot be faked.